m3m0r7/php-deferrable/readme.md

 ## Context Manipulator
 The context manipulator is very simple deferrable functions manipulator.
 You can take possible to decreasing memory usage with using it.
-`Defer::createContext` is using only to method of a class.
 It is not required wrapping with `deferrable` function for you wanting to deferring a class.

 ```php